Saturday, May 31, 2008

 If you have had a chance to use our H-Bar Target Stand, you probably appreciate each of these characteristics.
 The targets can be easily changed by removing the hare-pin clip from the stainless steel cross rod and removing the cross rod from one of the uprights.
 The targets can then easily slide off and on of the cross rod.
 The H-Bar Target Stand weighs less than 7 pounds and measures 19 inches in length and 16 inches wide.

-I will discuss the H-Bar Target Stand's available accessories in part two of this series.
+H-Bar Target Stand's available accessories in part two of this series.

 Maximum Height of Paper Target Stands